tier4/ota-client/docs/README.md

 sudo python3.8 -m pip install -r app/requirements.txt
 ```

-Note that ota client is run with super user privileges so `sudo` is required for the above command.
+Note that OTA client is run with super user privileges so `sudo` is required for the above command.

 ## OTA image generation